Dr Alexandra Sanmark

 Available to talk to the media about

-- History and archaeology of The Viking Age in Scandinavia, Scotland and the North Atlantic
+• History and archaeology of The Viking Age in Scandinavia, Scotland and the North Atlantic

 In these languagesEnglish, Swedish

 Dr Alexandra Sanmark undertook her undergraduate and postgraduate training at the University of London and obtained her PhD on the Christianisation of Scandinavia from University College London.
 She was then employed in the Department of Archaeology at the University of Uppsala, where she was Programme Leader for the MA programme Viking and Early Medieval Scandinavia.
 After two years as Research Fellow at the Institute of Archaeology, University College London, she started working for the University in 2009, first in Orkney and currently in Perth.

 Dr Sanmark has a strong research interest in Iron Age Scandinavia, in particular the Viking Age and the Viking Expansion in the west.